|

 18. homophobia

-prejudice against (fear or dislike of) homosexual people and homosexuality
+prejudice against homosexual people and homosexuality

 Some of his best-known characters are outsiders, who struggle bitterly (and often in vain) against the xenophobia, racism, and homophobia of Southern communities: Val Xavier and Lady of Orpheus Descending, Mr. Vacarro of 27 Wagons Full of Cotton, and even Stanley Kowalsky of Streetcar.